detoxio-ai/hacktor/README.md

 ## Use Cases

 **Red Teaming GenAI Chatbots**:  Craft toxic prompts to test the resilience of your GenAI chatbots against adversarial attacks.
-Chakra aids in evaluating your chatbot's ability to handle unexpected or malicious inputs.
+Hector aids in evaluating your chatbot's ability to handle unexpected or malicious inputs.

 **Mobile GenAI App Security Testing**:  Fortify the security of your GenAI mobile apps.
-By combining Chakra with Burp, a suite of web security testing tools, you can:
+By combining Hector with Burp, a suite of web security testing tools, you can:

 Decompile the mobile app to understand its inner workings.
 Record requests and responses using Burp to capture the app's interactions.
-Test the captured APIs using Chakra to identify potential vulnerabilities.
+Test the captured APIs using Hector to identify potential vulnerabilities.

 **CI/CD Integration for GenAI Testing**:  Streamline GenAI security testing into your CI/CD pipeline, ensuring continuous security throughout the development lifecycle.
-Chakra integrates with Playwright, a popular automation framework, to:
+Hector integrates with Playwright, a popular automation framework, to:

 Record user sessions within the GenAI application.
-Automatically execute Chakra tests based on the recorded sessions during the CI/CD process.
+Automatically execute Hector tests based on the recorded sessions during the CI/CD process.

 ## Features